-As the Beatles broke up in the late 60’s, Ono’s and Lennon’s self regarding stunts were the signs of a shift in values.
-During their “Bed-in for peace” they stayed in bed for several days to promote peace at the height of the Vietnam War and record their anti-war anthem “Give Peace a Chance”.
-This was perhaps the most widely reported performance artwork of the 1960s.
-Lennon then documented the media flack they took for this in “The Ballad of John and Yoko”.
+As the Beatles splintered in the late 60’s, Ono’s and Lennon’s self regarding stunts were indicative of a shift in values.
+During their “Bed-in for peace” they stayed in bed for several days to promote peace at the height of the Vietnam War and recorded their anti-war anthem “Give Peace a Chance”.
+Perhaps the most widely reported performance artwork of the 1960s, Lennon then went on to document the media flack they took for it in “The Ballad of John and Yoko”.
 The chorus “They’re gonna crucify me” sets a high bar for the level of self aggrandisement and self-pity that artists might aspire to.
 This gave the green light to a cavalcade of performance artists in the 1970’s for whom careful manipulation of their personal image became the raison d’etre of their art.

-Abramovic has since been at the forefront of intimate personal exposure as a valid art genre, once claiming for herself the moniker the “grandmother of performance art” an accolade that surely Ono deserves.
+Abramovic has since been at the forefront of intimate personal exposure as a valid art genre, once claiming for herself the moniker the “grandmother of performance art,” an accolade that surely Ono deserves.
 She now disowns the “grandmother” tag preferring the label “pioneer” (an interesting comment on her attitude to aging).
-A recording of her seminal performance work, Art must be beautiful, artist must be beautiful was screened at the Lisson Gallery’s Performer/Audience/Mirror exhibition in August 2016 and is also accessible on Youtube in a variety of versions.
+A recording of her seminal performance work, Art must be beautiful, artist must be beautiful was screened at the Lisson Gallery as part of the Performer/Audience/Mirror exhibition of seminal performance artworks in August 2016 and is also viewable on Youtube in a variety of versions.

 Her manifesto for her art is stated quite starkly.
 She faces the camera and over a period of 15-20 minutes violently brushes her long dark tresses repeating with various degrees of desperation and resignation the injunction that gives the work its title.
 If the artist is the art object and if art is judged by its beauty this is the inescapable conclusion.
 In the closing frames of one version her agitation appears spent and she stares calmly into the camera.
 You are struck by her underlying confidence in her beauty which is manifested, like many other beautiful women, in the asymmetry of her face.
 The irony is that the artist appears for most of the performance to be tortured by the thought that she is not.
 The poignancy of this piece is that it purports to be a protest against the unrealistic pressures society places on the physical appearance of women.
 As Abramovic reached her sixties rather than resist this pressure it is sad but perhaps inevitable that her confidence could only be maintained by extensive plastic surgery that sliced thirty years off her physical age.
 To maintain her market value the artist who is an artwork has to undergo restoration like any other art object.

-In Performer/Audience/Mirror (1977) is another key performance video from the 1970’s.
-Dan Graham documents his 1977 performance in which he describes himself and his audience seated in front of a mirrored wall.
+Performer/Audience/Mirror (1977) is another key performance video from the 1970’s.
+Dan Graham documents a performance in which he describes himself and his audience seated in front of a mirrored wall.
 He moves around in front of a mirror as in a dance class with his audience behind him sitting facing the mirror.
 He comments on the situation, his own movements and those of the audience interpreting the meaning and significance of the non-verbal signals that they are transmitting.
-NVC was a new “science ” in the 1970s and it generated much of the popular interest in psychology and his approach was similar to a teacher’s introductory experiential lesson on the topic.
-However as a teacher he comes over as plodding and patronising but this exposes the inequitable power balance between the observer and the observed that is so corrosive in our surveillance society.
+NVC was a new “science ” in the 1970s generating interest in the uses of psychology in everyday interactions and his approach was similar to a teacher’s introductory experiential lesson on the topic.
+As a teacher he comes over as plodding and patronising but this exposes the inequitable power balance between the observer and the observed that is so corrosive in our surveillance society.

-The German artist (sometimes dubbed an art prankster), Christian Jankowski, for my money had the standout piece in this show, Telemistica (1999).
-Its success derives from his careful balance of egotism and self-deprecation while he gently prods at some significant social issues.
-His theme is the artist’s insecurity and need for reassurance which acts as a more generalised case study for our own neediness.
+The German artist (sometimes dubbed an art prankster), Christian Jankowski, offers the exhibition’s standout work, Telemistica (1999).
+Its success derives from his careful balance of egotism and self-deprecation while he gently prods at significant social issues.
+His theme is the artist’s insecurity and need for reassurance which points to a more generalised case study of our own neediness.
 In Italy there was a vogue for TV phone-ins hosted by clairvoyants who would give you a live Tarot card reading.
-Jankowski, who was preparing an artwork for the Venice Biennale, videoed his conversations with these officially sanctioned charlatans as they confidently reassured him on his questions about his future success.
+Jankowski, who was preparing an artwork for the Venice Biennale, videotaped his on-air conversations with these officially sanctioned charlatans as they confidently reassured him on his questions about his future success.
 Would he finish the work?
 Would he be satisfied with it?
 Would other people like it?
 Would he make money or enhance his reputation from it?
 What was brilliant about this is that the smug TV stars thought they were in the powerful position whereas in fact they were pawns in the artist’s game.
-They played their role to a tee by exposing their own vanity and their crude application of pop psychology.
-What raised this piece above a “gotcha” stunt was that the edit of these encounters was the eventual artwork exhibited at the Biennale.
-Unlike many other performance artists he is content to be anonymous, giving centre stage to other players to dramatise his ideas.
+They played their role to a tee by exposing their own vanity and a crude application of pop psychology.
+The ironic twist that raised this piece above a “gotcha” stunt was that Jankowski’s edit of these encounters formed the artwork he exhibited at the Biennale.
+Unlike many other performance artists he hides out of shot, anonymous, giving centre stage to other players to dramatise his ideas.

 The other works in this show were a mixed bag – from the dire, arid academic exercise produced by Art and Language to the sardonic take on brand fandom on internet forums in a work by self-confessed computer nerd Cory Arcangel who will get a proper review in my next post on art using the internet as its subject.